themeda-devs/themeda-preproc/README.md

 #### Chiplet conversion

-The final stage involves creating a set of 'chiplets' for each year for each data source, where a chiplet is a small spatial region of interest - typically with a base size of 160 x 160 pixels.
+This stage involves creating a set of 'chiplets' for each year for each data source, where a chiplet is a small spatial region of interest - typically with a base size of 160 x 160 pixels.
 The chiplets for a given data source are stored inside a single numpy array per year, saved in `data/chiplets/roi_${ROI_NAME}/pad_${PAD_SIZE_PIX}/${DATA_SOURCE}`.
 The 'padding' refers to the region shared by chiplets with neighbouring spatial locations; rather than tiling the space without overlap, the boundary of each chiplet is extended by `${PAD_SIZE_PIX}` number of pixels.
 A chiplet is considered valid if it has any spatial overlap with the named ROI, without considering any padded regions.